 with Roasted Green Beans & Ginger Rice

 Crispy chicken may just be the world’s most beloved food.
-Hear us out: Southern-fried, milanese, schnitzel, kiev—all types of crispy chicken from all corners of the world.
+Hear us out: Southern-fried, Milanese-style, schnitzel, Kiev—the dishes come from all corners of the world!
 True to form, this Japanese-style rendition is comforting and delicious.
-Here, chicken is pounded thin, coated in panko and cornstarch, then flash-fried to light and crunchy perfection.
-On the side is a classic katsu dipping sauce plus tender roasted green beans and ginger-scented rice.
-The results, unsurprisingly, are impressively tasty (and crispy as all get-out).
+Here, chicken is pounded thin, coated in panko and cornstarch, then flash-fried until light and crunchy.
+On the side is a classic katsu dipping sauce, plus tender roasted green beans and ginger rice.
+The results, unsurprisingly, are impressively tasty (and crispy!).

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 (Contains Soy, Wheat)

 Not included in your delivery

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Peel and mince or grate ginger. • Heat a drizzle of oil in a small pot over medium-high heat.
 Add ginger; cook, stirring, until fragrant, 1-2 minutes. • Stir in rice and ¾ cup water (1½ cups for 4 servings).
 Bring to a boil; cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, trim green beans if necessary.
 Toss green beans on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.